-Environmental aspect Best practice requirement Plant and equipment to be maintained and serviced regularly; Energy efficiency and Turn off plant and equipment when not in use.
-Maintenance of roads; Air quality Turn off plant and equipment when not in use; and Plant and equipment to be maintained and serviced regularly.
+Environmental aspect Best practice requirement - Daily inspections of tanks. - Plant and equipment to be maintained and serviced regularly; Energy efficiency and - Turn off plant and equipment when not in use. - Maintenance of roads; Air quality - Turn off plant and equipment when not in use; and - Plant and equipment to be maintained and serviced regularly.